 Networks Ministries believes that having the opportunity to build connections and having new experiences is key to good mental health.
-The makerspace is just that.
-It a place where you can experience new and interesting things together with others.
-The Makerspace has 7000 sqft of space where people can be creative and share ideas.
+The Makerspace is just that.
+It a place where you can experience new and interesting things while working together with others.
+The Makerspace has 7000 sq ft of space.
 This space includes a workshop, textiles and craft section, stained glass, technology lab, multipurpose rooms for workshops, gymnasium for events, outdoor workspace for bigger projects.

 How does it work?

 #1 Come to an orientation meeting and take a tour of the space.